adrianromero/guides/README.md

-# Guides #
+# Guidebook #

-Guides is an Android application that reads audioguides using Text-to-Spech services.
+Guidebook is an Android application that reads audioguides using Text-to-Spech services.

-Warning: Now this project is not functional at all.
+Warning: At this moment this project is not functional at all.

 ## Acknowledgments ##